isomerpages/nlb-sarbica/_programme/Workshop .md

 The Workshop fee is SGD90 (early bird until 31 August 2022), and SGD100 after 31 August 2022.

-**Maximum no. of participants:** 40, on first-come-first-served basis

 **About the Trainers**: